offbyone/ideas/content/old/asides/waiting-for-the-other-shoe.md

 Ever have that feeling?

-I\'m just waiting for something to pop.
-I know it\'s coming, although I don\'t know what it is, or when it\'ll happen, but it\'s coming.
+I'm just waiting for something to pop.
+I know it's coming, although I don't know what it is, or when it'll happen, but it's coming.